-At the beginning of the 20th century, two blocks all armed to a maximum stood against each other: England, France and Russia („Triple Entente“) on one side, Germany, Austria-Hungary and Italy („Dreibund“) on the other.
+At the beginning of the 20th century, two blocks all armed to a maximum stood against each other.
+England, France and Russia („Triple Entente“) on one side, Germany, Austria-Hungary and Italy („Dreibund“) on the other.
 Austria-Hungary, the Habsburg Empire, the multi-ethnic-state, was quite an anachronism, and about to fall apart.

 The High Command takes over

 At that time, Emperor William II was no longer in control.
 The third German High Command, General Paul von Hindenburg and Erich Ludendorff, made all decision.
 They convinced William to declare unrestricted submarine warfare against all foreign ships.
 In vain, Chancellor Bethmann-Hollweg warned that in that case the USA would enter the war on the Allies’ side.